Chirag-ahir/JAVA-All-Basic/README.md

 What is Thread Group?<br>
 Threadgroup is a mechanism for collecting multiple threads into a single object and manipulating those threads all at once, rather than individually.
 For example, you can start or suspend all the threads within a group with a single method call.

-What is Synchronisation?<br>
-Synchronisation in java is the capability to control the access of multiple threads to any resource.

-What is synchronization?<br>
-Synchronization in Java is the capability to control the access of multiple threads to any shared resource.
-There are two types of synchronization<br>
-1. Process Synchronization<br>
-2. Thread synchronization

 What is Generics in java?<br>
 A Generic class simply means that the items or functions in that class can be generalized with the parameter(example T) to specify that we can add any type as a parameter in place of T like Integer, Character, String, Double or any other user-defined type.